 IoT solutions are required to provide a mechanism for devices to update their own software.
 Supporting software updates without human intervention is both critical for scaling solutions to millions of devices and for delivering a great customer experience.
 However, achieving a full update of large sets of devices in a secure, scalable, and reliable fashion requires a solution that can scale to meet device load, a resilient command mechanism, and a way of tracking the state of the the entire fleet of devices.

-IoT solutions that leverage the Command and Device State Replica designs alongside a globally available and scalable storage solution are able to meet all the challenges inherent in updating the software of devices in a large fleet.
+IoT solutions that leverage the Command and Device State Replica patterns alongside a globally available and scalable storage solution are able to meet all the challenges inherent in updating the software of devices in a large fleet.

 The Software Update pattern shown in the following diagram can deliver this functionality.

 state/deviceID/update/deltaupon which device-related state change messages will arrive from the device state replica.

 state/deviceID/update.
 The desired state message contains a software update URL different form the device’s current software version URL.

 state/deviceID/update/deltathat is sent to the device.

 state/deviceID/updateand a device state replica tracking this device records the new state in a persistent data store.